uuk0/mcpython-4/README.md

 ```shell script
 python __main__.py --rebuild
 ```
- It will take longer than normal but will invalidate the cache and rebuild .
+ It will take longer than normal but will invalidate the cache and rebuild.